wailmardini/OOP-Workshops/WS01/readme.md

 - Now you can run the program by selecting **“Debug/Start Without Debugging”** or pressing the **“Ctr-F5”** button.
 ### On Linux, in your Matrix account
 - Connect to Seneca with [Global Protect VPN](https://inside.senecacollege.ca/its/services/vpn/studentvpn.html)
-- Upload **w1p1.cpp** and **shoppinglist.csv** to your matrix account (Ideally to a designated directory for your workshop solutions).
+- Upload **w1p1.cpp** and ~~shoppinglist.csv~~ **FoxInSocks.txt** to your matrix account (Ideally to a designated directory for your workshop solutions).
 Then, enter the following command to compile the source file and create an executable called ws:
 ```bash
 g++ w1p1.cpp -Wall -std=c++11 -o ws<ENTER>